Alhuin/computorV1/README.md

 > A simple python script that solves simple polynomial equations.

-The script will take in parameter a polynomial equation and display its solution(s).
+The script will take in parameter a polynomial equation and display its solution(s) and their irreductible fraction form if necessary.
 It also parses natural language, that is to say
 "4x + 5 - X^2 = 8" is accepted as well as "4 * X^1 + 5 * X^0 - 1 * X^2 = 8 * X^2".